1-2-3 Check: Enhancing Contextual Privacy in LLM via Multi-Agent Reasoning: Experiment Results Analysis

 \paragraph{Compare Privacy Annotated \& Public Only}

-To further dissect the role of checker annotation strategies, we conducted a detailed information propagation analysis, comparing Privacy Annotated and Public Only settings across agent stages.
+To further dissect the role of checker annotation strategies, we conducted a detailed information propagation analysis, comparing Privacy Annotated and Public Only settings across agent stages, and examined how annotation guidance influences privacy preservation and content retention patterns.
+Statistical significance test results are in \Cref{tab:mcnemar_llama3_tier4_clean}.

-For Llama-3.1-70B-Instruct, our results see(\cref{fig:llama_privacy_ann_public_only_comparison}) reveal a striking difference: at the checker stage, the proportion of private information included in the Public Only pipeline is substantially higher than in the Privacy Annotated configuration (83.5\% vs. 31.0\%).
+For Llama-3.1-70B-Instruct, our results see(\Cref{fig:privacy_ann_public_only_comparison_combined}) reveal a striking difference: the proportion of private information included in the Public Only pipeline is substantially higher than in the Privacy Annotated configuration (83.5\% vs. 31.0\%).
 This suggests that without explicit privacy annotations, the Public Only setting often fails to sufficiently filter sensitive content.
 For public information, as expected, the Public Only setting consistently yields higher mention rates across all agent stages compared to the Privacy Annotated setting.

-In contrast, GPT-4o exhibits an even more pronounced effect (see \cref{fig:gpt_privacy_ann_public_only_comparison}): when the checker operates in Privacy Annotated mode, the rate of private information mentions is much higher than in Public Only (83\% vs. 25.5\%).
+In contrast, GPT-4o exhibits an even more pronounced effect (see \Cref{fig:privacy_ann_public_only_comparison_combined}): when the checker operates in Privacy Annotated mode, the rate of private information mentions is much higher than in Public Only (83\% vs. 25.5\%).
 Similarly, for public information, the Public Only setting again achieves higher mention rates than Privacy Annotated.

+McNemar tests (see \Cref{tab:mcnemar_llama3_tier4_clean}) indicate that private-leakage differences between Public Only and Privacy Annotated are consistently statistically reliable across both backbones and comparisons, whereas public-omission effects are weaker and model-dependent: for Llama-3.1-70B-Instruct they are not statistically significant under our matching scheme, while for GPT-4o the Annotated vs. Public Only contrast shows a significant difference in public-content retention.

-These results highlight the importance of using a strong model as the checker for effective privacy filtering, while also suggesting that multi-agent pipelines should adaptively assign stronger models to critical validation tasks and reserve weaker models for less sensitive stages, with additional verification steps as needed.
+These results highlight the importance of using a strong model as the checker for effective privacy filtering, while also suggesting that multi-agent pipelines should adaptively assign stronger models to critical validation tasks, with additional verification steps as needed.
+If the executor is high-capacity and the transcript is hidden, prefer Privacy-Annotated; otherwise prefer Public-Only.
+Pair either choice with an explicit checker and adversarial leakage tests.